0

 Twitter

-Social Cognition in the Social Media Era
+Moral Cognition in the Social Media Era

 Puryear, C., & Vandello, J. A., and Gray, K. (2024).
 Moral panics on social media are fueled by signals of virality.
 Journal of Personality and Social Psychology.
 [Manuscript Available at: https://osf.io/preprints/psyarxiv/t9dre]